SalvatorePreviti/roaring-node/README.md

 # roaring

 Port of [Roaring Bitmaps](http://roaringbitmap.org) for NodeJS as a native addon.

 It is interoperable with other implementations via the [Roaring format](https://github.com/RoaringBitmap/RoaringFormatSpec/).
+It takes advantage of AVX2 or SSE4.2 instructions on 64 bit platforms that supports it.

 Roaring bitmaps are compressed bitmaps.
 They can be hundreds of times faster.